BattMoTeam/BattMo/Documentation/installation.rst

    runBattery1D

+Here is video on how install git

+.. youtube:: FMXpZjXhaFY
+   :width: 640
+   :height: 480

 For large models, iterative solvers are necessary.
 The **open source** version from 2012 of the `AGMG
 <http://agmg.eu/>`_ iterative solver from **2012** is provided as a `submodule <https://github.com/batmoTeam/agmg>`_.
 We